gulshanjakhon/GrabBits_Website/README.md

     <img src="https://img.shields.io/github/repo-size/GrabBits/GrabBits_Website?style=for-the-badge" />
     </div>

 ## 🔖Steps to Contribute

 See [CONTRIBUTING.md](https://github.com/GrabBits/GrabBits_Website/blob/main/CONTRIBUTING.md) for more info on how to start contributing.

 ## Problem Statement 😖

 Many students miss out on the latest job and internship opportunities due to a lack of awareness about them.
 Often, they become aware of these opportunities when it's already too late to apply.
 It can be challenging to find verified job and internship opportunities quickly and easily, especially those that are relevant to one's interests and qualifications.
 This can lead to missed opportunities and a delay in career growth.

 ## Proposed Solution 🤩

-#### Grabbit, a community-driven platform that provides the latest updates about verified job, internship, and hackathon opportunities.
+#### Grabbit, is a community-driven platform that provides the latest updates about verified job, internship, and hackathon opportunities.

 #### With Grabbit, students can quickly and easily find opportunities that match their skills and interests.

 #### Additionally, Grabbit offers a platform for experienced professionals to share their knowledge and insights through podcasts and motivational content, inspiring and guiding students as they pursue their careers.

 ## Glimps ✨

 ### Check out the live demo of the platform [GrabBit](https://grabbits.vercel.app)

 ## Functionality & Concepts Used ⚒

 ### UI/UX -

 - Figma

 ### Frontend:

 - spider

 ### Backend:

 - spider

 ### Programming languages and tools:

 - spider

 ### Tech Stack Used At Frontend

 ![javascript](https://img.shields.io/badge/javascript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![reactjs](https://img.shields.io/badge/react-61DAFB?style=for-the-badge&logo=react&logoColor=black)
 ![CSS5](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)

 ### Tech Stack Used At Backend

 ![node.js](https://img.shields.io/badge/node.js-339933?style=for-the-badge&logo=node.js&logoColor=white)
 ![mongodb](https://img.shields.io/badge/mongodb-47A248?style=for-the-badge&logo=mongodb&logoColor=white)
 ![expressjs](https://img.shields.io/badge/express-000000?style=for-the-badge&logo=express&logoColor=white)

 ## Our platform features several key concepts and functionalities, including:

-- find verified job, internship, and hackathon opportunities quickly and easily.
+- find verified jobs, internships, and hackathon opportunities quickly and easily.
 - Our website offers three main sections, namely Jobs, Internships, and Hackathons, where users can browse through different opportunities that match their interests and qualifications.
 - Job portal or career page of the company offering the opportunity, where they can easily apply for the position.
 This streamlines the application process and saves users time and effort in searching for and applying to multiple job openings.
-- The podcasts featuring successful students who have landed positions in top companies with excellent compensation packages.
+- The podcasts feature successful students who have landed positions in top companies with excellent compensation packages.
 During these podcasts, the students share their preparation strategies for interviews and valuable tips on how to secure similar opportunities to advance their careers.

 ## Our Goals 🎯

 Our project aligns with several United Nations Sustainable Development Goals, including:

 <table>
   <tr>
     <td><img src="https://user-images.githubusercontent.com/47987136/228332340-ab9bd94b-90ba-4ada-81ff-46178ae2ee34.png" alt="image1" width="100"></td>